firebase/functions-samples/2nd-gen/alerts-to-discord/README.md

 ## Functions
 The sample code consists of 2 functions:

-## Setup and Deploy
+## Set up and Deploy

 ### Discord Webhook URL

 The sample uses [Discord Webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) to send alerts to a Discord channel.
-You'll need to create a Webhook and hook it up the function by [creating a secret](https://firebase.google.com/docs/functions/config-env#secret-manager):
+You'll need to create a Webhook and hook it up the function by [creating an environment variable](https://firebase.google.com/docs/functions/config-env#env-variables):

 1. Follow the "MAKING A WEBHOOK" instructions in the [Discord docs](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
 1. Copy the Webhook URL
+1. Create a `.env` file in the `functions` directory
-1. Save the Webhook URL as a secret:
+1. Add the `DISCORD_WEBHOOK_URL` variable and set it to your Webhook URL:
     ```bash
-    $ firebase functions:secrets:set DISCORD_WEBHOOK_URL
-    ?
-Enter a value for DISCORD_WEBHOOK_URL [input is hidden]
-    ✔  Created a new secret version projects/XXX/secrets/DISCORD_WEBHOOK_URL/versions/1
+    DISCORD_WEBHOOK_URL="<your webhook url>"
     ```

 ### Deploy
-Deploy functions using Firebase CLI:
+Deploy functions using the Firebase CLI:

 ```bash
 $ firebase deploy
 ```

+## License

+© Google, 2022.
+Licensed under an [Apache-2](../../../LICENSE) license.